dilevin/osprayplot/README.md

 ![Plane](./images/sunset_plane.jpg)

-*Rendered from MATLAB, using Ospray*
+*An aluminum plane at sunset, rendered from MATLAB, using Ospray*

 ## Installation
 So far this has only been tested on OSX using Ospray intalled via Homebrew.